Anterior Ankle Pain (Front)

 Diagnosing anterior ankle pain

-Your doctor or therapist will do a full assessment to diagnose the cause of your pain.
-In order to do this they will take a full case history to understand how your injury occured.
-This will give an initial idea of what your injury might be.
+Your doctor or therapist performs takes a full case history to understand how your injury occured.
+This gives an initial idea of what your injury might be.
 Next they will see how your ankle moves and whether any specific movements trigger pain.

 • Active movements – these are where you move your ankle yourself.